SecularSolstice/SecularSolstice.github.io/speeches/Attempts_Were_Made.md

 And the crippling sanctions were probably someone else's attempt to prevent a war.

 So many attempts.
 So many mistakes.
 So many failures.
+Or one failure, from many angles.

 And so, so many people who trusted and were disappointed.